HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 #### Stage 2

+Stage 2 has the following objectives:

-- Scope is to tune the DX rendering set up in single node c5.9xlarge to check support for 10k concurrent users with avg response time equal to ~4 secs
+- To tune the DX rendering setup in a single node on a c5.9xlarge instance
+- To check support for 10000 concurrent users with the average response time equal to 4 seconds

 ##### Helm values